Eureka Flag: History

-In the years leading up to the Eureka Stockade, several mass public meetings were held to address the miner's grievances.
+In the years leading up to the Eureka Stockade, several mass public meetings were held to address the miners' grievances.
 The Bendigo Petition received over 5,000 signatures and was presented to Lieutenant-Governor Charles La Trobe by a miner's delegation in August 1853.
 There were also delegations received by the Ballarat gold commissioner Robert William Rede and La Trobe's successor Charles Hotham in October and November 1854.
-However, the ever-present "physical force" faction of the mining tax protest movement would gain the ascendancy over those who advocated "moral force," including John Basson Humffray, after a judicial enquiry into the murder of miner James Scobie outside the Eureka Hotel.
-There was no finding of guilt regarding the owner James Bently, who was deeply suspected of involvement, with the case being presided over by a police magistrate accused of having a conflict of interest.
-Then there was an uproar over the arrest of the Catholic Father Smyth's disabled Armenian servant Johannes Gregorious.
-He was subjected to police brutality and false arrest for licence evasion even though it was revealed he was exempt from the requirement.
-Gregorious was instead convicted of assaulting a constable and fined 5 pounds despite the court hearing testimony to the contrary.
-Eventually, the discontent would begin to spiral out of control when a mob of many thousands of aggrieved miners put the Eureka Hotel to the torch on 17 October 1854.
+The ever-present "physical force" faction of the mining tax protest movement gained the ascendancy over those who advocated "moral force", including John Basson Humffray, after a judicial enquiry into the murder of miner James Scobie outside the Eureka Hotel.
+There was no finding of guilt regarding the owner, James Bently, who was deeply suspected of involvement, with the case being presided over by a police magistrate accused of having a conflict of interest.

+Then, there was an uproar over the arrest of Catholic Father Smyth's disabled Armenian servant, Johannes Gregorius.
+He was subjected to police brutality and false arrest for licence evasion, even though it was revealed he was exempt from the requirement.
+Gregorius was instead convicted of assaulting a constable and fined 5 pounds despite the court hearing testimony to the contrary.

+Eventually, the discontent began to spiral out of control.
+A mob of many thousands of aggrieved miners burned the Eureka Hotel on 17 October 1854.
 On 28 November, there was a skirmish as the approaching 12th Regiment (East Suffolk) had their wagon train looted in the vicinity of the Eureka lead, where the rebels ultimately made their last stand.
-The next day the Eureka Flag appeared on the platform for the first time, and mining licences were burnt at the final fiery mass meeting of the Ballarat Reform League – the miner's lobby.
-The league's founding charter proclaims that "it is the inalienable right of every citizen to have a voice in making the laws he is called upon to obey" and "taxation without representation is tyranny," in the language of the United States Declaration of Independence.
-On 30 November, there was further rioting where missiles were once again directed at military and law enforcement by the protesting miners who had henceforth refused to cooperate with licence inspections en masse.
+The next day, the Eureka Flag appeared on the platform for the first time, and mining licences were burnt at the final fiery mass meeting of the Ballarat Reform League – the miners' lobby.
+The league's founding charter proclaims that "it is the inalienable right of every citizen to have a voice in making the laws he is called upon to obey" and "taxation without representation is tyranny", in the language of the United States Declaration of Independence.

+On 30 November, there was further rioting where missiles were once again directed at military and law enforcement by the protesting miners, who had henceforth refused to cooperate with licence inspections en masse.
 That afternoon there was a paramilitary display on Bakery Hill.
-The oath swearing ceremony took place as the military companies formed were gathered around the Eureka Flag.
-In preceding weeks, the men of violence had already been aiming musket balls at the barely fortified government camp during the night.
+The oath-swearing ceremony took place around the Eureka Flag, and military companies were then formed.
+In the preceding weeks, the men of violence had already been aiming musket balls at the barely fortified government camp during the night.